JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 The first overloaded method returns a [CHARRANGE](https://learn.microsoft.com/en-us/windows/win32/api/richedit/ns-richedit-charrange) structure with the selection range.

-The second overloades method does not return a value.
+The second overloaded method does not return a value.
 The values are filled in the passed parameters.

 #### CHARRANGE structure
 ```